-Excluded: Meals.
-Bring with you packed lunch for the whole day.
+Excluded: Meals so please bring with a packed lunch to last the whole day.

-Bring with you: Warm outdoor clothing, waterproof jacket & pants, head wear, and gloves.
+Bring with you: Warm outdoor clothing, waterproof jacket & pants, head wear, gloves, food, snacks and water.
 Good hiking boots are essential on this tour.
-Sturdy hiking boots, waterproof jacket, and pants can be rented beforehand if you contact us or book these rental items directly online.

 Snæfellsjökull glacier has long been associated with the supernatural: local legends claim that people can feel an energy emanating from the glacier.
 Snæfellsjökull, is also etched into popular culture, with Jules Verne using it as the setting for his famous book “Journey to the centre of the Earth”.
 Locals have gone as far to claim that it was once used as a landing spot for visitors from outer space.
 Unfortunately we cannot promise any extra-terrestrial activity on this tour, but we do guarantee a profound experience of an otherworldly nature.
 Who knows maybe the local legends are true: come to Snæfellsjökull glacier and find out for yourself!